kayuksel/forex-rl-challenge/README.md

 # Bonus: Example Implementation
 PyTorch implementation of Multi-processed training of a shared model where batches

 are divided across processes.
-Looking for a person to contribute a TensorFlow version,
+Looking for a person to contribute a TensorFlow version.

-as well as an Open AI Gym environment to realistically simulate live-trading conditions.
+Multi-threaded implemenation of Augmented Random Search technique is also available!